NostalgicWinters/Disaster-Awareness-and-Management--DAM-/README.md

 ## Overview

 The **Local Disaster Response Coordination Platform** is a mobile and web application aimed at improving disaster response efforts.
 The platform allows users within a specific region to report disasters such as floods, earthquakes, and other emergencies.
 The app enables users to share crucial information, resources, and coordinate rescue operations to facilitate effective disaster management.
-By leveraging real-time data, this platform helps users stay informed, offer aid, and assist in emergency evacuations
+By leveraging real-time data, this platform helps users stay informed, offer aid, and assist in emergency evacuations.

 ## Problem Statement